MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_05_Making_changes_by_using_CIM_and_WMI.md

 ### Task 2: Invoke a WMI method

-1. To review properties of the WinRM service, enter the following command in the **Windows PowerShell** console, and then select Enter:
+1. To review properties of the WinRM service, enter the following command in the **Windows PowerShell** console, and then press the Enter key:

     ```powershell
     Get-Service WinRM | FL *
     ```
     Note that the **StartType** is **Manual**.
-1. To change the start mode of the specified service, enter the following command in the **Windows PowerShell** console, and then select Enter:
+1. To change the start mode of the specified service, enter the following command in the **Windows PowerShell** console, and then press the Enter key:

     ```powershell
     Get-WmiObject -Class Win32_Service -Filter "Name='WinRM'" | Invoke-WmiMethod -Name ChangeStartMode -Argument 'Automatic'
     ```
-1. To verify that the StartType of the WinRM service has changed, enter the following command in the **Windows PowerShell** console, and then select Enter:
+1. To verify that the StartType of the WinRM service has changed, enter the following command in the **Windows PowerShell** console, and then press the Enter key:

     ```powershell
     Get-Service WinRM | FL *